 All three requirements must be met before the transfer is subject to the GST tax.
-A transfer is subject to the estate tax if you are required to list it on any of Schedules A-I of Form 706.
+A transfer is subject to the estate tax if you are required to list it on any of Schedules A through I of Form 706.
 To determine if a transfer is of an interest in property and to a skip person, you must first determine if the transferee is a natural person or a trust as defined below.

-Trust.- For purposes of the GST tax, a trust includes not only an explicit trust (as defined in Special Rule for Trusts Other than Explicit Trusts below), but also any other arrangement (other than an estate) which, although not explicitly a trust, has substantially the same effect as a trust.
-For example, trust includes life estates with remainders, terms for years, and insurance and annuity contracts.
+Trust.
+For purposes of the GST tax, a trust includes not only an explicit trust (as defined in Special rule for trusts other than explicit trusts (on page 21)), but also any other arrangement (other than an estate) which, although not explicitly a trust, has substantially the same effect as a trust.
+For example, a trust includes life estates with remainders, terms for years, and insurance and annuity contracts.